itcarroll/basic-R-lesson/docs/reading.md

 programming to help learn about that.
 -->

+Learning programming and coding might seem daunting, but it really boils down to being able to define specific steps needed to solve a problem or accomplish a task.
+This involves using logical thinking and problem solving, including sequencing and conditional logic, to assemble a step-by-step solution.
+We'll use block programming to explore this.

 Block programming is a method of learning the principles of coding via a visual interface.
-Learners drag and drop blocks of instructions into the order they want them to be executed.
-This allows the learner to build logical thinking, create conditional statements, and learn debugging, all without having to learn a programming language.
-It is a jumping off point for learning a scripting language such as R.
+Learners drag and drop blocks of instructions into the order they want them to be executed, all without having to learn a programming language.
+It will get you familiar with thinking computationally before learning a scripting language such as R.

 For example, the following instructions can be put together into a code chunk: